 - It can be frustrating, but it is also a sign that they love you, so don’t take too much offense to that

 This is another major common reason.
-Territoriality is a common reason for why they groom you, and usually, if you notice your cat doing the following, then they’re trying to mark their territory
+Territoriality is a common reason why they groom you, and usually, if you notice your cat doing the following, then they’re trying to mark their territory

 - Rubbing on you